craftcms/commerce/docs/making-payments.md

 # Making Payments

-Once you've set up the store and payment gateways, here's a quick example to get you started accepting payments.
+Once you’ve set up the store and payment gateways, here’s a quick example to get you started accepting payments.

 It is assumed that the payment gateway is set on the cart and that the `cart` variable is available to the template as an instance of `craft\commerce\elements\Order`.